How do I write a compelling biography?

 Balancing Objectivity & Perspective

-- Include both successes and failures.
-No one is perfect, and struggles make for good reading.
+• Include successes and failures - No one is perfect, and struggles make for good reading.

-After finishing your draft, take a step back.
-Let it sit for a few days (or even weeks) before revisiting it with fresh eyes.
-Then, read through the entire biography without making any changes.
+After finishing your draft, take a break.
+No need to jump to editing right away.
+Then, read the biography without making any changes.
 Instead, take notes on:

 Strengthening the Narrative